topper-123/optioneer/README.rst

 .. code-block:: python

-    options_maker.register_option('shout', True, callback=lambda x: print("YEAH!"))
+    def callback_func(key, value):
+        print("key: {!r} value: {!r}".format(key, value))
+    options_maker.register_option('a.args', True, callback=callback_func)

-Then the user, when changing that option, will trigger the callback:
+Then changing that option will trigger the callback:

 .. code-block:: python

-    >>> mylib.options.shout = False
+    >>> mylib.options.args = False
-    YEAH!
+    key: 'a.args' value: False

-Of course, the callback can be more realistic than above, e.g. logging or setting some internal option or something else.
+Of course, the callback can be more realistic than in the example above, e.g. logging or setting some internal option or something else.

 Deprecating options
 -------------------